NickGrunert/master-thesis/modules/01_using_sam.typ

     )

     The @fig:sam:automatic illustrates the results of utilising the automatic mask generator on the established input images.
-    The results obtained are extremely encouraging, as they indicate with a high degree of certainty that SAM is capable of delivering the desired segmentations.
+    The results obtained are extremely encouraging, as they indicate with a high degree of certainty that #abr("SAM") is capable of delivering the desired segmentations.
     A substantial number of segments were detected, and the roof's overall shape is adequately captured.
     Nevertheless, certain segments are absent, and even minor surfaces appear to be subject to a high degree of certainty according to the scoring system.